riot/riot/doc/guide/index.md

 ## Expressions

-HTML can be mixed with expressions that are enclosed in brackets:
+HTML can be mixed with expressions that are enclosed in curly braces:

 ``` js
 { /* my_expression goes here */ }